DLeirer/machinelearningbootcamp/README.md

 which should return something like `Python 2.7.12 :: Anaconda 4.2.0`.

-**Remark**: if it does not return this (this may happen if you're a Windows user), open the program **Anaconda-Navigator**, you will be able to install the packages mentioned below via that application.
+**Remark**: if it does not return this (which may happen if you're a Windows user), open the program **Anaconda-Navigator**, you will be able to install the packages mentioned below via that application.
 For this, click on  "Environments" then click on the drop-down menu at the top that says "Installed" and select "Not Installed", then type the name of the packages mentioned below in the search bar and install them.

 ### Install Packages with pip